jaytimm/corpuslingr/README.md

 dailyMeta <- corpuslingr::GetGoogleNewsMeta (search="New Mexico",n=30)

 head(dailyMeta['titles'])
 ##                                                                  titles
 ## 2 New Mexico holds hundreds of people in prison past their release date
-## 3     Stuck at the bottom: Why New Mexico fails to thrive | Education ...
+## 3                      Colorado State comes up short against New Mexico
-## 4                        Colorado State comes up short against New Mexico
+## 4   Stuck at the bottom: Why New Mexico fails to thrive | Education ...
 ## 5                   Breaking down lawmakers' bills on kids and families
-## 6         New Mexico Senior care services no longer on the chopping block
+## 6   New Mexico Senior care services no longer on the chopping block ...
-## 7 New Mexico invests in young entrepreneurs to kickstart its sluggish ...
+## 7                Turnovers too costly as Rams fall at New Mexico, 80-65
 ```

 ### GetWebTexts()